 Average Weather in Cherdyn’ Russia

-In Cherdyn’, the summers are comfortable and partly cloudy and the winters are frigid, snowy, and overcast.
+In Cherdyn’, the summers are comfortable and partly cloudy and the winters are long, frigid, snowy, and overcast.
 Over the course of the year, the temperature typically varies from -6°F to 70°F and is rarely below -30°F or above 82°F.

 Based on the tourism score, the best time of year to visit Cherdyn’ for warm-weather activities is from late June to early August.